stats-learning-fall2019/final-project/docs/homework3.md

 4. *Perpetrator Descriptive Variables* (Terrorist group membership, # Perpetrators, etc.)
 5. *Casualty and Damage Variables* (# Fatalities, # Injured, etc.)

-The diversity of the variables in this data set lends itself to a variety of research directions, and supports the creation of numerous regression and categorical models.
+The diversity of the variables in this data set lends itself to a variety of research directions, and supports the creation of numerous regression and classification models.

 ## II.
 Research Questions and Proposed Approaches with Individual Assignments
-Each sub-section below identifies the agenda and responsibilities of each data scientist.
+The sub-sections below identify the agenda and responsibilities of each data scientist.
 Each data scientist is expected to take ownership of their agenda, including implementation of solutions, final write-up, and presentation.
-Sean Kugele will serve as team lead, facilitating group collaboration and assisting in the resolution of any impediments that jeopardize the fulfillment of the research goals outlined below.
+Sean Kugele will serve as team lead, facilitating group collaboration and assisting in the resolution of any impediments that jeopardize the fulfillment of the group's research goals.

 ### James Willson (Data Scientist)
 **Goal 1:** Predict if an attack will be successful based on a variety of different factors.